FrontEndWebDeveloperJS/WebDevelopmentTester/README.md

 # WebDevelopmentTester
-Just a place for me to test out any new code
+Greetings, fellow web developers!
+This repository is just for me to test out bits of different code as I am still learning.